Impaired Cognition in Multiple Sclerosis

-Some people with multiple sclerosis notice problems with their memory, particularly finding words or remembering events from the past.
+In most cases, people with multiple sclerosis MS function effectively in their daily life.
+However, many people notice some kind of problem with their thinking at some time during the disease.
+Some notice problems with their memory, particularly finding words or remembering events from the past.
 Some find that they have trouble doing more than one thing at a time (multitasking), or that they take longer to process information.
 Some people find they have problems learning new tasks.

 All of these are symptoms of "impaired cognition," difficulties with the process of thinking.
 When measured carefully in research studies, most people with MS will have some measurable problem with cognition.

 Who can get cognitive problems?

 Measurable cognitive problems can occur at all stages of MS. They do not correlate very well with duration of MS, or with the amount of change seen on the MRI scans.
 People with cognitive problems may notice one or more of the following symptoms: